Windmills | Watermills | About SPAB | Contact Home

 Location

-Grid reference - SS 905 465
+Grid reference: SS 905 465

-OS Sheet - 180
+OS sheet: 180

-bout 4 miles W of Minehead.
+About 4 miles W of Minehead.
 S of A39 S of Allerford.
 Turn off for Luccombe.
 Mill is on R.

 This small jointed cruck building dates from the 16th century, and has a 10ft overshot waterwheel.
 Most machinery is in place, but no water.
 Originally a corn mill, it was used for cider making between 1930 and 1940.
 There are interpretative panels about the mill and a small agricultural display.
 It is part of the Holnicote Estate, and is owned by the National Trust.
 Tea-rooms in Allerford and Selworthy.